mcgill-ai-ethics/healthy-ui/extension-react/README.md

 ### ToDo
 - Need to add caching for articles
-- Need to make anti-siloing and fact-check pane as 2 distinct components
+- Need to make anti-siloing and fact-check pane as 2 distinct components (what would be best way?)